Make music visuals without uploading your audio

 3Export the release assets you need

-Use normal exports for longform promo videos, Spotify Canvas for a short vertical silent MP4, Release Pack when you need YouTube, vertical, and square outputs from one setup, Batch Tracks when you need the same look across multiple tracks, or the Long Playlist Builder beta when you want those tracks joined into one planned mix video.
+Use normal exports for longform promo videos, Spotify Canvas for a short vertical silent MP4, Release Pack when you need YouTube, vertical, and square outputs from one setup, Batch Tracks when you need the same look across multiple tracks, or Playlist Maker when you want finished exported videos joined into one ordered mix.

 Release-week jobs musicians actually have